bakame-php/html-table/README.md

 $table = $parser->parseFile('path/to/html/file.html');
 ```

-### parseHtml and parseFile

-The `parseHtml` or `parseFile` methods extract and parse your table.
-If parsing
-is not possible a `ParseError` exception will be thrown.

 `parseHtml` parses an HTML page represented by:

 - a `string`,
 - a `Stringable` object,
 - a `DOMDocument`,
 - a `DOMElement`,
-- and/or a `SimpleXMLElement`
+- or a `SimpleXMLElement`

+whereas `parseFile` works with:

+- a filepath,
-whereas `parseFile` works with a filepath and/or a PHP readable stream.
+- or a PHP readable stream.

 Both methods return a `Table` instance which implements the `League\Csv\TabularDataReader`
 interface and also give access to the table caption if present via the `getCaption` method.